haukened/keybase-darkmode/README.md

    `YYYY/MM/DD HH:MM:SS INFO Checking for update, current version is 4.5.0-*`

-## Android:
-(This is a work in progress)
-1) Open the google play store and update the KeyBase App

 # Finding your configuration path

 ### Windows:
 1) In that same terminal (you still have it open right?) type `keybase status` and press enter
 2) look for the output in the `Service:` section that starts with `log:`

    (Mine says `C:\Users\haukened\AppData\Local\Keybase\keybase.kbfs.log` but your may vary depending on operating system and installation)